megpatakota/DeBERTa_text_classification_climate_patent/README.md

 ### Training the Model

-To train the DeBERTa-based patent classification model:

 ```bash
 poetry run python src/train.py
 ```

-This command will begin the training process, where the model will learn to classify patent data according to climate change mitigation technology categories.

 ### Evaluating the Model

-To evaluate the performance of the model on a validation dataset, use:

 ```bash
 poetry run python src/evaluate.py
 ```

-This script will output key metrics, such as accuracy, precision, recall, f1-score, and ROC-AUC to assess how well the model is performing.

 ### Tokenization

-This project uses a custom tokenizer function defined in `model_utils.py`.
-The tokenizer prepares the patent texts by converting them into token embeddings that the DeBERTa model can process.
-Tokenization includes dynamic padding and truncation to manage long patent documents.

-To tokenize a dataset manually:
+This project uses a custom tokenizer function defined in `model_utils.py`, which tokenizes the patent texts using the DeBERTa tokenizer with dynamic padding and truncation.
+To tokenize a dataset:

 ```python
 from src.model_utils import tokenize_function